-- (1) A payment service provider or a payment systems operator, shall furnish to the central bank, at such times and in such form as the central bank may prescribe, information and data of its operations which the central bank may require for the proper discharge of its functions under this Act. - (2) A payment service provider or a payment system operator who, without reasonable cause, fails or refuses to comply with subsection (1) shall pay to the central bank a civil penalty of fifty currency points for each day of default.
+(1) A person licensed under this Act, shall furnish to the central bank, at such times and in such form as the central bank may prescribe, information and data of its operations which the central bank may require for the proper discharge of its functions under this Act.

-(3) The central bank may impose restrictions on the operations of a payment service provider or a payment systems operator who fails or refuses to provide information required under this section.
+- (2) A person licensed under this Act who, without reasonable cause, fails or refuses to comply with subsection (1) shall pay to the central bank a civil penalty of fifty currency points for each day of default. - (3) The central bank may impose restrictions on the operations of a person licensed under this Act, who fails or refuses to provide information required under this section.